rust-lang/rust-forge/src/infra/docs/docs-rs/migrate-s3.md

+# Migrating from a local database to S3

 If you're running your own instance of docs.rs for personal development, and you'd like to test out the S3 integration, there are a couple steps involved.
 It's mostly straightforward, but there's at least one major caveat that should be taken into account.

 ## Requirements